openstack-archive/ooi/doc/source/user/configuration.rst

     v2                    ``/v2``               ``[composite:openstack_compute_api_v2]``
     v2.1                  ``/v2.1``             ``[composite:openstack_compute_api_v21]``
     ===================== ===================== =============================================

-OpenStack has two components to support network management.
-On one side, nova-network provides a simple network management which creates, lists, shows information for, and deletes networks.
-Admin permissions are required to create and delete networks.
-On the other side, the neutron component allows to manage and configure advanced network features.
-OOI implements the OCCI interface to simple network management by using either nova-network or neutron.
-``neutron_ooi_endpoint`` configures the neutron endpoint.
-It is an optional parameter that configures the network management by using neutron.
-If this is not set, the system will use nova-network.

 The next step is to create a ``composite`` section for the OCCI interface.
 It is needed to duplicate the :ref:`corresponding OpenStack API ``composite``<api-versions>` section,